yusfate4/MedTech/README.md

 APPLY MIGRATIONS AND START SERVER:
     Apply migrations using the command: "python manage.py migrate Start the server using the command: "python manage.py runserver"

+OPEN BROWSER TO VIEW THE PROJECT:
+    Using any of your Browsers open the localhost url pointing to the port number you have chosen or the default port: 8000 Then add "../consult/" to the localhost url.